Buildstarted/buildstarted.com/_posts/2010-09-07-razor-parser-engine-for-the-razor-syntax-highlighter.md

 }
 </code></pre>

-<p>or</p>
+or

 <pre><code>@("The title of this page is " + View.Title)</code></pre>

-<h2>Code</h2>
+##Code

-<p>This specifies that the block of text is actually code and not markup or a transition.
+This specifies that the block of text is actually code and not markup or a transition.
 I've just used basic keyword matching and a bit of magic to add syntax highlighting.
-It was very basic and not intended to be a full source highlighter.</p>
+It was very basic and not intended to be a full source highlighter.

-<h2>Markup</h2>
+##Markup

-<p>We don't care about markup here in that we're letting the Visual Studio default html classifiers here syntax highlight that.</p>
+We don't care about markup here in that we're letting the Visual Studio default html classifiers here syntax highlight that.

-<h2>Token Types</h2>
+##Token Types

-<p>We're only interested in a few token types to highlight cshtml to the point where it's basically usable.</p>
+We're only interested in a few token types to highlight cshtml to the point where it's basically usable.

 <pre><code>    public enum TokenType {
         CodeBlock,